 - From the drop-down list, select Online.

-- Secret ID: The secret key value that you saved when registering Clarizen with Azure Active Directory in the previous section (secret Key).
+- Secret ID: The key value that you saved when registering the Clarizen application with Azure Active Directory.

-- Site Collection URL: URL of the SharePoint site collection.
+- Site Collection URL: The URL of the SharePoint Site Collection

-- A new tab opens where you can log into your Microsoft 365 account, which authenticates your Clarizen account with SharePoint Online.
+- A new tab opens where you can log into your Microsoft account, which authenticates your Clarizen account with SharePoint.